danieldkim/charlotte/README.md

       callback();
     }

-Only tabs have a `container` property so we use it above to determine if we're in a tab execution context.
+Only pages have a `container` property so we use it above to determine if we're in a page execution context.
 It should also be used to scope any selector-based operations.
-We use the tab `container` property above and it's `contentContainer` property to select the root for event delegation.
+We use the page `container` property to select the root for event delegation.

 ### Charlotte browser